 Boko Haram overruns town, kills 100

-Suspected members of the radical Islamic group Boko Haram have taken over Gwoza, a major town in Nigeria’s north-eastern State of Borno on August 5.
+Suspected members of the radical Islamic group an extremist group that is located primarily in Northern Nigeria have taken over Gwoza, a major town in Nigeria’s north-eastern State of Borno on August 5.

 Details of the attack are sketchy; several bridges linking the town to Borno’s capital, Maiduguri, and to other neighboring areas were blown up in previous attacks, and telephones lines have been cut.